Nazi invasion of Soviet Union was 'murderous barbarity' | DW | 18.06.2021

 "Those who waged this war killed in every possible way, with unprecedented brutality and cruelty," he added.
 "It was German barbarism, it cost millions of lives and devastated the continent."

-Steinmeier's office said in a statement that the series of memorial events this week are intended to draw attention to the suffering of the Soviet Union, which incurred the highest number of casualties during World War II at 27 million, 14 million of whom were civilians.
+Steinmeier's office said in a statement that the series of memorial events this week is intended to draw attention to the suffering of the Soviet Union, which at 27 million incurred the highest number of casualties during World War II, 14 million of whom were civilians.

+"Only those who learn to read the traces of the past in the present will be able to contribute to a future that avoids wars," Steinmeier said.

 He added that after the war, many Germans did not want to hear about the wartime suffering of people in the Soviet Union, whose story had been obscured by the Cold War and the division of Europe behind the Iron Curtain.